-An international health insurance policy also offers a more comprehensive cover and will often include dental and optical coverage, plus it will give the flexibility to see the doctor of your choice without being limited to an insurer-approved network.
+An international medical insurance policy also offers a more comprehensive cover and will often include dental and optical coverage, plus it will give the flexibility to see the doctor of your choice without being limited to an insurer-approved network.
 If you would like to insure yourself and your family more fully, Expat Assure can provide impartial advice on international health insurance.
-We also can help you to find the best life insurance and income protection.
-To find out more, visit our Protection page.
-Visit our Destination Guides for more information on international healthcare and health insurance for expats.
+We also can help you to find the best expat life insurance and expat income protection insurance.

 No matter your destination, Expat Assure can advise you in just a few easy steps.
 Request an insurance comparison >